Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Theoretical Framework

-We wish to study the possible patterns of C- and CP-violation across the Dalitz plot, so that we now turn to the explicit evaluation of Eq.~(\ref{total_amplitude}) and its associated Dalitz distribution.
+We wish to study the possible patterns of $C$- and $CP$-violation across the Dalitz plot, so that we now turn to the explicit evaluation of Eq.~(\ref{total_amplitude}) and its associated Dalitz distribution.
 Much effort has been devoted to the evaluation of the SM contribution, with work in ChPT~\cite{Osborn:1970nn,Gasser:1984pr,Bijnens:2007pr}, as well as in frameworks tailored to address various final-state-interaction effects~\cite{Neveu:1970tn,Roiesnel:1980gd,Kambor:1995yc,Anisovich:1996tx,Borasoy:2005du,Colangelo:2009db,Schneider:2010hs, Kampf:2011wr,Guo:2015zqa,Albaladejo:2017hhj,Colangelo:2016jmc,Colangelo:2018jxw}.
-In what follows we employ a next-to-leading-order (NLO) ChPT analysis~\cite{Gasser:1984pr,Bijnens:2007pr} because it is the simplest choice in which the C- and CP-violating coefficients $\alpha$ and $\beta$ can have both real and imaginary parts.
-A comparison of the NLO and NNLO analyses of Bijnens et al.~\cite{Bijnens:2007pr}, noting Table I of Ref.~\cite{Anastasi:2016cdz}, shows that this is an acceptable choice.
+In what follows we employ a next-to-leading-order (NLO) ChPT analysis~\cite{Gasser:1984pr,Bijnens:2007pr} because it is the simplest choice in which the $C$- and $CP$-violating coefficients $\alpha$ and $\beta$ can have both real and imaginary parts.
+A comparison of the NLO and NNLO analyses of Bijnens \textit{et al.}~\cite{Bijnens:2007pr}, noting Table I of Ref.~\cite{Anastasi:2016cdz}, shows that this is an acceptable choice.
 We thus think it is rich enough to give a basic view as to how our idea works.
-To compute the C-violating amplitudes, we decompose the $I=1$ amplitude into the isospin basis $M_I(z)$.
+To compute the $C$-violating amplitudes, we decompose the $I=1$ amplitude into the isospin basis $M_I(z)$.
 As well known~\cite{Bijnens:2002vr,Bijnens:2007pr,Colangelo:2016jmc,Albaladejo:2017hhj}, the isospin decompositions involving the $\pi-\pi$ rescattering functions $J^r_{P Q} (s)$ are unique, whereas the polynomial parts of the amplitude are not, due to the relation $s + t + u = 3 s_0$, where $s_0=(M_\eta^2 + 2M_{\pi^+}^2 + M_{\pi^0}^2)/3$.
 Thus there are $M_I(z)$ redefinitions that leave the $I=1$ amplitude invariant, as discussed in Ref.~\cite{Bijnens:2002vr}.
-However, once we demand that the C-violating $I=0,2$ amplitudes remain invariant also, only the redefinition $M_0 (s) - \frac{4}{3} \delta_1$ and $M_2 (z) + \delta_1$, with $\delta_1$ an arbitrary constant, survives.
-In what follows we adopt the NLO analyses of Refs.~\cite{Gasser:1984pr,Bijnens:2007pr}, and our isospin decomposition of Ref.~\cite{Gasser:1984pr} is consistent with that in Bijnens and Ghorbani~\cite{Bijnens:2007pr} --- its detailed form and further details can be found in the supplemental information.
+However, since we assume that strong rescattering effects dominate $M_I(x)$, we can demand that the $I=0,2$ amplitudes remain invariant also.
+As a result, only the redefinition $M_0 (s) - \frac{4}{3} \delta_1$ and $M_2 (z) + \delta_1$, with $\delta_1$ an arbitrary constant, survives.
+In what follows we adopt the NLO analyses of Refs.~\cite{Gasser:1984pr,Bijnens:2007pr}, and our isospin decomposition of Ref.~\cite{Gasser:1984pr} is consistent with that in Bijnens and Ghorbani~\cite{Bijnens:2007pr} --- its detailed form can be found in the information in the appendix.
 Small differences in the numerical predictions exist, however, due to small differences in the inputs used~\cite{Gasser:1984pr,Bijnens:2007pr}, and we study their impact explicitly.
+Returning to the would-be NLO ChPT computation of the total $I=0,2$ amplitudes, we note that $C$- and $CP$-violating four-quark operators are generated by operators in mass dimension 8 in SMEFT~\cite{Gardner:2020}, so that these amplitudes start beyond ${\cal O}(p^4)$, though this is not at odds with pulling out a strong rescattering function.
+The $p^2$-dependence of a $C$- and $CP$-violating operator from physics beyond the SM would in part be realized as dimensionless ratios involving the new physics scale and would appear in the prefactors $\alpha$ or $\beta$ as appropriate.